smartsheet-samples/oauth-flow-sample-node/README.md

 Congratulations!
 You now have a working OAuth flow that successfully (read: hopefully) requests and retrieves an access token from Smartsheet.
 This access token can be used in your app to interact directly with the Smartsheet API.

 #### Refreshing the Access Token
 You'll need to periodically refresh the Access Token as it expires 7 days after being issued.
 However, rather than going through the full OAuth Flow again, a better option is to use the Refresh Token.
+Using the refresh_token from your the last successful authorization, you can make a call to a refresh token endpoint to issue a new authorization token.
-Once you've gone through an OAuth Flow a file is saved named `token_priv.json`.
+In **this sample only**, once you've gone through an OAuth Flow a file is saved named `token_priv.json`.
 You can force an *expired* Access Token by manually changing the token expiration date in this file.
 Specifically, you need to change EXPIRES_IN to a date time that is earlier than the *current* date time.

 **Important**: This sample app runs on localhost, but implementing OAuth on a production application will have some major differences.
 The key things to pay attention to:
 - The tokens **must** be handled in a more secure way.
 They should be stored in a database.
 The use of a JSON file is **only** for this sample.